A Power Tool Wall – The Ultimate Power Tool Storage Idea

 Shadow Foam is easy to cut, and all we had to do for most of the tools was to cut straight through.
 We then glued on a backing sheet so we didn’t have to worry about trimming the depth.
 The best part about this project is not only is it useful, but the display is incredible.
 The contrast between the blue of the Makita power tools and the vivid red of Shadow Foam Original makes for an amazing display.

-If you want to make your own version of our Makita power tool wall, head over to the Original Custom Size page.
-Our wall was 1500mm x 1000mm x 100mm (70mm front sheet and a 30mm backing sheet) – your size may vary.
+If you want to make your own version of our Makita power tool wall, our wall was 1500mm x 1000mm x 100mm (70mm front sheet and a 30mm backing sheet) – your size may vary.

 Foam for the people!